 What are colleges and universities to do?

 The only way institutions of higher education can counter this trend is to offer a better value proposition, to students and employers, than employer based education does.
 Based on current trends that will require profound change within colleges and universities—an industry and culture that, with rare exceptions, are not particularly known for innovation.
 The good news is that based on the many in-depth conversations I have had with industry for the in demand skills research cited earlier in this article, employers are very open to, and even enthusiastic about, deep collaboration with educational institutions.
-Those institutions that aggressively pursue such partnerships, with a willingness to take ground-level direction from industry, will enjoy a powerful competitive advantage within the higher education ecosystem and will at least stand a chance of generating the necessary value proposition to compete with industry led education programs.
+Those institutions that aggressively pursue such partnerships, with a willingness to take ground-level direction from industry, will enjoy a powerful competitive advantage within the post-secondary education ecosystem and will at least stand a chance of generating the necessary value proposition to compete with industry led education programs.